jord-nijhuis/SVN-Ignore/README.md

 ## Testing

 You can run the tests by calling `python -m unittest discover` in the project root.
+Subversion 1.9 is required for running the tests.
 Automatic testing is done by Travis CI.
 ## License

 MIT License